Charlessantoso/project1/README.md

 # Tindog
-created a website "tindog" for online course assignment
+created a website "tindog" for online course assignment using html and css with bootstrap framework.